Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver has an average total of 228.3 in its matchups this year, 4.8 more points than this game's over/under.
+- Denver has an average total of 228.3 in its outings this year, 7.8 more points than this game's over/under.

 Nuggets vs. Timberwolves Over/Under Stats (Regular Season)